onflow/flow-go/consensus/hotstuff/README.md

 * `Forks` maintains an in-memory representation of all blocks `b`, whose view is larger or equal to the view of the latest finalized block (known to this specific replica).
-As blocks with missing ancestors are cached outside HotStuff (by the Chain Compliance Layer), all blocks stored in `Forks` are guaranteed to be connected to the genesis block (or the trusted checkpoint from which the replica started). `Forks` is implemented using `LevelledForest`: A blockchain forms a Tree, when removing all blocks with views strictly smaller than the last finalized block, the chain decomposes into multiple disconnected trees, in graph theory, such structure is a forest, to separate general graph-theoretical concepts from the concrete blockchain application, `LevelledForest` refers to blocks as graph `vertices` and to a block's view number as `level`, the `LevelledForest` is an in-memory data structure to store and maintain a levelled forest, it provides functions to add vertices, query vertices by their ID (block's hash), query vertices by level, query the children of a vertex, and prune vertices by level (remove them from memory).
+As blocks with missing ancestors are cached outside HotStuff (by the Chain Compliance Layer), all blocks stored in `Forks` are guaranteed to be connected to the genesis block (or the trusted checkpoint from which the replica started). `Forks` tracks the finalized blocks and triggers finalization events whenever it observes a valid extension to the chain of finalized blocks. `Forks` is implemented using `LevelledForest`: A blockchain forms a Tree, when removing all blocks with views strictly smaller than the last finalized block, the chain decomposes into multiple disconnected trees (referred to as a forest in graph theory).
-`Forks` tracks the finalized blocks and triggers finalization events whenever it observes a valid extension to the chain of finalized blocks.
+  - `LevelledForest` is an in-memory data structure to store and maintain a levelled forest.
+It provides functions to add vertices, query vertices by their ID (block's hash), query vertices by level, query the children of a vertex, and prune vertices by level (remove them from memory).
+To separate general graph-theoretical concepts from the concrete blockchain application, `LevelledForest` refers to blocks as graph `vertices` and to a block's view number as `level`.
 * `Validator` validates the HotStuff-relevant aspects of
    - QC: total weight of all signers is more than 2/3 of committee weight, validity of signatures, view number is strictly monotonously increasing
    - TC: total weight of all signers is more than 2/3 of committee weight, validity of signatures, proof for entering view.